Trump breaks agreement with CBS News by releasing his own video of ‘60 Minutes’ interview

-Then, on Thursday morning, after he again teased a release of the video (“the vicious attempted 'takeout” interview of me”), a 37-minute-clip of the interview appeared on the president’s Facebook page.
+Then, on Thursday morning, after he again teased a release of the video (“the vicious attempted 'takeout” interview of me”), a 37-minute clip of the interview appeared on the president’s Facebook page.

 In posting the interview, Trump and the White House violated an agreement with CBS News that the White House was taping the interview “for archival purposes only,” said a network source with knowledge of the interview.